cbeav/hadoosh/README.txt

  - rm
  - cp

+Known bugs:
+ - Tab completion fails when using ".."

 To use HadooSh, just copy the included jar to your Hadoop cluster's gateway, make sure you've kinit'd if necessary, and run the following: